Biology and Health Sciences

 Since its founding in 1922, nearly 200,000 people have become lifetime members, with more than 430 chapters throughout the United States and Puerto Rico.
 It is mostly comprised of undergraduate students, but graduate students may also become members.

-The local chapter of the BBB National Organization, which meets here at Edinboro University, is the Alpha Chi chapter and is co-advised by Dr. Foradori and Dr. Thumser.
+The local chapter of the BBB National Organization, which meets here at PennWest Edinboro, is the Alpha Chi chapter and is co-advised by Dr. Foradori and Dr. Thumser.
 This is a great way to get involved with other students who share your passion for the biological sciences.

 The Commonwealth of Pennsylvania University Biologists (CPUB) was organized in 1973.
 Its goal is to provide support for the education, teaching and research activities of faculty in the biological sciences.
 The organization encourages professional growth of faculty in many ways.